medialab/xan/docs/cmd/parallel.md

                                  number based on the available CPUs.
     --path-column <name>         Name of the path column if stdin is given as a CSV file instead of one path per line.
+    --dont-chunk                 Tell the command not to attempt to split CSV inputs into chunks when the number of available threads is larger than the number of files to process.
+This can be useful when preprocessing needs to deal with non-standard CSV files such as those dealt with by `xan input`.

 parallel count options:
     -S, --source-column <name>  If given, will return a CSV file containing a column with